tc39/proposal-regexp-v-flag/README.md

 In other words, the new flag would indicate several connected changes related to properties and character classes:
 - properties of strings
-- character classes may contain multi-character-string elements
+- character classes may contain multi-character-string elements, via string literals or certain properties
 - nested classes
 - set operators
 - simpler parsing of dashes and square brackets